Arrange a FREE Consultation Call and Let’s Discuss Your Goals!

 For example, if you earn £60,000, your income tax will be calculated as:

 The personal allowance allows you to earn £12,570 tax-free in case if your annual income is under £100,000.
-One way to reduce your taxable income is through salary sacrifice.
-This can help you stay in a lower tax bracket.

 But if you earn more than £100,000, then your allowance is reduced by £1 for every £2 that you earn above this threshold.
 By the time your income reaches £125,140, at that point your personal allowance is gone.